sph-mn/sph-db/other/documentation/considerations.md

   * pro
     * readers behave more predictably with read actually only reading the next

-# multiple rows or one result at a time with node-read
+# multiple rows or one result at a time with record-read
-difference to graph read: less filters
+difference to relation read: less filters

 * option
   * read returns next one